seth-dobson/artful-analytics.github.io/_posts/2020-05-30-charting-the-cmv-awareness-gap.md

 A few things to note about the code above:

--   The secondary x-axis is actually coded as a secondary y-axis since you have to use `coord_flip()` to get the bar names on the y-axis when using `geom_col()`.
+-   The secondary x-axis is actually coded as a secondary y-axis since you have to use `coord_flip()` to get the categorical variable on the y-axis when using `geom_col()`.
 -   The `sec_axis()` function is used in conjuction with the `sec.axis` option within `scale_y_continuous()`.
 In order to align the two y-axes, I multiplied the secondary axis by 70 within `sec_axis()` and divided incidence by 70 within the aesthetics of `geom_point()`.
-    The number 70 is based on trial and error.
+    I arrived at the number 70 by trial and error.
 Not sure why this works, but it does.
 -   I used the [ColorZilla](https://www.colorzilla.com/chrome/) Google
     Chrome extension to get hex color values from the National CMV logo.
-    That way I was able to match the colors in the logo to the chart elements without a lot of trial and error or imperfect guesswork.
+    That way I was able to match the colors in the logo to the chart elements without a lot imperfect guesswork.
 -   Also note that I am using the amazing [ggtext](https://wilkelab.org/ggtext/) package to render the `plot.caption` theme element in markdown, so I can easily italicize selected words with asterisks.
-The `element_textbox_simple()` from {ggtext} also does word wrapping automatically.
+The `element_textbox_simple()` function from {ggtext} also does word wrapping automatically.

 And here’s how the chart looks (Fig. 2).
 You can download a high